What to bring to uni

 - Coat hangers

-- Stationary and folders to keep your handouts or printed work in
+- Stationery and folders to keep your handouts or printed work in

 - Laundry basket and clothes airer